Whatapalaver/Simple_Ruby_Project/README.md

-Ruby Project Starter Template
+Ruby Project Starter Template with Sinatra
 ====

-This is a boilerplate template for a very simple Ruby project.
+This is a boilerplate template for a very simple Ruby web app project.
 It includes rspec, simplecov and a rubocop linter from Makers.
 [Pry](https://github.com/pry/pry) installed for debugging.

+It also has sinatra installed (and shotgun for automatic reloading) and the basics for an MVC structure.
+Model = lib
+View = Views
+Controller = app.rb

 I've created a dummy 'starter-code' template so that all the test files can be linked up.
 Just change the names or delete and start from scratch.